How To Recognize and Treat Parasitic Infections

 How To Get Rid Of Intestinal Parasites- A Functional Medicine Perspective On This Insidious Health Problem

 According to the World Health Organization, 24% of people worldwide have a parasitic infection.
-(1) This frequently happens from drinking or eating contaminated water or food products, and while it’s easy to think of this as a “third-world” problem, that’s far from the truth.
+(1) This frequently happens from drinking or eating contaminated water or food products, but even if you're careful with what you eat and drink, it's possible to have pathogenic parasites in your body.

-While this may sound overwhelming, I have good news — there are many methods for eliminating parasites in your body.
+While this may sound overwhelming, I have good news — there are many methods for eliminating parasites.

 LISTEN: Parasite Deep Dive: Symptoms, Labs, Cleanses + Treatments For This Gut Health Problem (+ Emotional Parasites That Damage Your Health!)